sameerppatil/traffic-sign-classifier/writeup.md

 Test Set:       12630 samples
 ```
 #### 2. Dataset Summary & Exploration
-- In this step, we randomly choose a image and print out values for all 3 channels
+- In this step, we randomly choose a image and print out values for all 3 channels.

 ![Randomly chosen input image][image1]

+- This gives an idea that how this 32x32 image has three channels of RGB where each of them represents a intensity level of respective channel.
 #### 3. Design and Test a Model Architecture
 - In this section, we take LeNet as basic architecture and add a few layers to improve accuracy for German Traffic signs.
 - Before feeding the model with data, we pre-process the images.